 - Pretending to be a disk is just plain dumb - When disks came out, we didn't make them look like punched cards - Well...mostly - If filesystem designed for flash, don't need FTL - Problem: need entirely new interface - So far, manufacturers reluctant (chicken and egg) - Some filesystems designed just for flash: YAFFS, JFFS2, TrueFFS, etc. - Can expect further development

 The Bad News

-- Feature-size limit is around 20 nm - We're hitting that just about now! - Some density improvement from MLC, maybe 3-D stacking - ► This might kill flash as a disk replacement
+- Feature-size limit is around 2 nm - Expected to hit in 2010! - Some density improvement from MLC, maybe 3-D stacking - ▶ This might kill flash as a disk replacement